Letourneur History, Family Crest & Coats of Arms

 David Letourneau, born in 1639, son of David and Sebastienne (née Guery), travelled from France to Canada in the 17th century.
 After arriving in Quebec he married Françoise Chapelain, born in 1646, daughter of Louis and Françoise (née De Chaux), at Château-Richer on 6th June 1664.
 They remained together in Quebec until Françoise passed away on 13th May 1729.

-Important Dates for the Letourneur family
+Early History of the Letourneur family

 This web page shows only a small excerpt of our Letourneur research.
 More information is included under the topic Early Letourneur History in all our PDF Extended History products and printed products wherever possible.